Jenny Welander Wadström

 Jenny’s previous work experience includes working for another major law firm in Sweden as well as for the Swedish Labour Court and Swedish Match AB.

 Jenny is recognized as one of the leading experts in Sweden within employment law by international legal directories such as Chambers Europe, The Legal 500 and Who’s Who Legal which also ranks her as a Thought Leader in Labour & Employment.

 According to clients Jenny is “a skilled practitioner with great knowledge and experience of a wide variety of HR issues and challenges” (Chambers Europe, 2019).
-Further, clients say that “Jenny has an impressive skill to understand the desired end-goal which makes the legal process efficient and on point” (Client Choice Awards, 2020) and highlight her as an individual who is “very skilled, business oriented, timely and always delivering above expectations.”
+Further, clients say that “Jenny has an impressive skill to understand the desired end-goal which makes the legal process efficient and on point” (Client Choice Awards, 2020) and they highlight her as an individual who is “very skilled, business oriented, timely and always delivering above expectations.”
 (The Legal 500, 2020).
 She is also praised for being “extremely responsive throughout the process” as well as “incredibly educational and clear in her advice” (The Legal 500, 2020).
-Further, clients also appreciate her “unrivalled ability to articulate the Swedish employment law landscape” and that she is “always able to navigate clients through the most complex issues” (Who’s Who Legal, 2018).
+Further, clients also appreciate her “unrivalled ability to articulate the Swedish employment law landscape” and that she is “always able to navigate clients through the most complex issues” (Who’s Who Legal, 2020).

 Jenny Welander Wadström’s experience includes advising: